sofn-xyz/mailing/docs/DEPLOY.md

 1. Create a new project on [vercel.com](https://vercel.com/)
 2. Connect it to your git repository
-3. Configure the build command to run `mailing server build`
+3. Configure the build command to run `npx mailing server build`
 4. Configure the output directory to be `.mailing/.next`

 Here’s a working Vercel configuration: